Rihanna: 2014–2017: Standalone releases and Anti

 In late 2015, Rihanna signed a $25 million deal with Samsung to promote its Galaxy product line, with the company also sponsoring the rollout of her eighth studio album, titled Anti, and its accompanying tour.
 The album was released exclusively on the streaming service Tidal on January 28, 2016.
 With an eclectic blend of genres such as pop, dancehall, and psychedelic soul, Anti peaked at number one on the Billboard 200, marking her second chart-topping record in the US.
-The lead single, "Work", topped the US Billboard Hot 100 chart, with the third and fourth singles, "Needed Me" and "Love on the Brain", peaking within the top ten.
+The lead single, "Work", topped the US Billboard Hot 100 for nine weeks, with the third and fourth singles, "Needed Me" and "Love on the Brain", peaking within the top ten.
 Announced in November 2015, the Anti World Tour was launched in March 2016 in support of the album.

 In 2016, Rihanna appeared as a featured artist on multiple singles: Calvin Harris's "This Is What You Came For"; Drake's "Too Good"; and Mike Will Made It's "Nothing Is Promised".
 "This Is What You Came For" was a commercial success, peaking at number two and three in the UK and US, respectively.
 In June 2016, Rihanna released "Sledgehammer" as part of the film soundtrack for Star Trek Beyond.
-In August, she was honored with the Michael Jackson Video Vanguard Award at the 2016 MTV Video Music Awards, where she performed a series of medleys of her most successful songs.
+In August, she was honoured with the Michael Jackson Video Vanguard Award at the 2016 MTV Video Music Awards, where she performed a series of medleys of her most successful songs.
 In 2017, she extended her run of collaborations, appearing on DJ Khaled's "Wild Thoughts" and Kendrick Lamar's "Loyalty".
 The former peaked at number two in the US, while the latter won her and Lamar the Grammy Award for Best Rap/Sung Performance.

 In 2017, Rihanna portrayed Marion Crane in a recurring role during the fifth and final season of Bates Motel; the show was met with widespread critical acclaim.
 In Luc Besson's sci-fi film Valerian and the City of a Thousand Planets (2017), she played a shapeshifting, burlesque-style entertainer and performer in a space station club, starring alongside Dane DeHaan and Cara Delevingne.
 That year, Rihanna began dating Saudi businessman Hassan Jameel; their relationship ended in 2020.